eyeonus/Trade-Dangerous/README.txt

   <sale price> (how much the station pays)
   <buying price> (how much the station charges)
   <demand> ('?' means "we don't care")
-  <stock>  ('-' means "not available")
+  <supply> ('-' means "not available")

 So you can see the only item this station is selling is Consumer Tech, which the station wants 1111 credits for.
 The demand wasn't recorded (we generally aren't interested in demand levels since E:D doesn't seem to use them) and the items wasn't available for purchase *from* the station.

-TD will use the 'stock' values to limit how many units it can buy.
+TD will use the 'supply' values to limit how many units it can buy.
 For example, if you have money to buy 30 units from a station but the .prices data says only 10 are available, TD only tell you to buy 10 units and it will fill the rest of your hold up with other stuff.

-Demand and Stock both take a "supply level" value which is either "?", "-" or the number of units followed by the level: L for Low, M for Medium, H for High or ? for "don't care".
+Demand and Supply both take a "stock level" value which is either "?", "-" or the number of units followed by the level: L for Low, M for Medium, H for High or ? for "don't care".